If replacing a 1.6 gallons per flush (gpf) toilet with a 0.8 gpf WaterSense certified toilet

-Owners of apartments buildings and multi-family properties can save water — and money — by replacing old toilets with high efficiency toilets.
+Owners of apartment buildings and multi-family properties can save water — and money — by replacing old toilets with high efficiency toilets.

 Since 1994, the plumbing code has allowed for the production of toilets that use 1.6 gallons of water per flush (GPF), but WaterSense certified toilets use 0.8 – 1.28 GPF.
 If you want to upgrade to a WaterSense certified toilet, this rebate is for you.